SumoLogic/sumologic-otel-collector/pkg/exporter/sumologicexporter/README.md

     # default = true
     clear_logs_timestamp: {true, false}

-    # For below described source related configuration,
-    # please refer to "Source templates" documentation chapter from this document.

-    # DEPRECATED
-    # desired source category, useful if you want to override the source category
-    # configured for the source.
-    source_category: <source_category>
-    # DEPRECATED
-    # desired source name, useful if you want to override the source name
-    # configured for the source.
-    source_name: <source_name>
-    # DEPRECATED
-    # desired host name, useful if you want to override the source host
-    # configured for the source.
-    source_host: <source_host>
     # name of resource attribute which should be dropped for records
     # this is for attribute used by routing processor
     # other attributes should be removed by processors in pipelines before